wazuh/wazuh-documentation/source/installation-guide/all_in_one.rst

 All-in-One installation
 =======================
-This document guides through an installation of the Wazuh server and Elastic stack components in an all-in-one configuration.
-This installation guide is meant for small production enviroments.
-This installation will use the default security settings, which uses generic certificates that are the same for all installations.
+This document guides through an installation of the Wazuh server and Opendistro components in an all-in-one configuration.
+This installation guide is meant for small production environments.
+The default security settings will be used.

 .. note:: Root user privileges are required to execute all the commands described below.